Rider Honored by National Guard Militia Museum of N.J. with Minuteman Award

 How Do You Receive Academic Credit?

 To receive academic credit for an internship, you must enroll in HIS-491 through the History Internship Advisor.
 No credit may be given, retroactively, for internship work undertaken without being properly enrolled in advance.
 In order to get 3 course credits, the student must perform what the Internship Advisor considers to be the equivalent of 3 credits of academic work at the internship site and write a paper reflecting on the internship experience.
+Students may apply up to 4 credits towards upper level history major requirements.
+Any additional credits will be applied to Liberal Arts electives.

 For more information or to set up an internship, contact the Professor Joseph Gowaskie, History Internship Advisor, by visiting North Hall 101 or calling 609-895-5460.